 Scottish Government works with a range of partners including Education Scotland, Skills Development Scotland and the SQA.
 On occasion, in order to help meet our aim of improving the life of young people in Scotland, we may make individual data available to partners such as the National Registers of Scotland to carry out research relating to the national population census and also academic institutions and organisations to carry out additional research and statistical analysis to meet their own official responsibilities.
 Any sharing of data will be done under the strict control of Scottish Government, and will be consistent with our data policy.
-This will ensure that no individual level data will be made public as a result of the data sharing of data will be taken in consultation with relevant colleagues and individuals within and outwith Scottish Government.
+This will ensure that no individual level data will be made public as a result of the data sharing and that these data will not be used to take any actions in respect of an individual.
+Decisions on the sharing of data will be taken in consultation with relevant colleagues and individuals within and outwith Scottish Government.
 At all times pupils' rights under the Data Protection Act and other relevant legislation will be ensured.